dscdut/java-spring-boilerplate/README.md

  - Java: Ensure you have Java 11 or higher installed.
  - Maven: Make sure Maven is installed.

-### Start the Database
+### Deploy with docker
-First, make sure the database is up.
 If you're using Docker, you can use the following command to start the containers in detached mode:

 ```sh
 docker-compose up -d
 ```

-If you have made changes in your local environment, use the local Docker Compose file:
+For *DEVELOPMENT*, if you have made changes in your local environment, use the local Docker Compose file :

 ```sh
 docker-compose -f local-docker-compose.yml up -d